itsubaki/gpt-go/README.md

 You can train on your own dataset by pointing `data.dataset` variable to your text corpus.
 Trained params will be saved to `model-*` file.

-To chat with the model:
+To run in chat-only mode:
 ```shell
 $ go run . -chat
 ```